All About Schools with Riding Programs

 "Whether you’ve been riding your whole life or have always wanted to start, you can find a place in our program.
 The Chatham Hall campus is home to more than 30 horses, three teaching arenas, a permanent hunter trials course, and plenty of trails, making it one of the top equestrian boarding schools."

-Reading more about Chatham Hall's riding program made me realize that this is a serious equestrian program with the staff, programs and facilities in place to support the learning of dressage and other traditional riding skills."
+Reading more about Chatham Hall's riding program made me realize that this is a serious equestrian program with the staff, programs, and facilities in place to support learning dressage and other traditional riding skills.

 Colorado Rocky Mountain School, Carbondale, Colorado